 Introduction to Engineering Analysis is taught using a combined lecture/studio format.
-Each class begins with a short (20 to 30 minute) lecture to review material from the text and introduce new concepts.
+Each class begins with a short lecture to review material from the text and introduce new concepts.
 During the remainder of the scheduled time you will work in small groups (teams) to apply these concepts.
 Teams will be formed during the first week of class; team makeup will remain constant for the entire semester.